bitton-yehonatan/bitton-yehonatan.github.io/_posts/2023-12-17-PITM-introduction.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/adFHE5LET_w?si=w7abdrY5Cs_tGuQE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+prompt can be used with the link https://chat.openai.com/g/g-o82KJwirF-python-engineer

-## Attacking surface for prompts
+## Intro Attacking surface for prompts

-The OWASP Top 10 for Large Language Model (LLM) Applications version 1.1 highlights the primary security risks associated with LLMs:
+Earlier this year OWAS has introduced the main riks from LLMs

-Prompt Injection: Crafted inputs can manipulate LLMs, leading to unauthorized access, data breaches, and compromised decision-making.
+1. Prompt Injection: Crafted inputs can manipulate LLMs, leading to unauthorized access, data breaches, and compromised decision-making.

-1. Insecure Output Handling: Not validating LLM outputs can lead to downstream security issues like code execution, compromising systems and exposing data.
+2. Insecure Output Handling: Not validating LLM outputs can lead to downstream security issues like code execution, compromising systems and exposing data.

-2. Training Data Poisoning: Tampered training data can impair LLM responses, affecting security, accuracy, or ethical behavior.
+3. Training Data Poisoning: Tampered training data can impair LLM responses, affecting security, accuracy, or ethical behavior.

-3. Model Denial of Service: Overloading LLMs with resource-heavy operations can disrupt services and increase costs.
+4. Model Denial of Service: Overloading LLMs with resource-heavy operations can disrupt services and increase costs.

-4. Supply Chain Vulnerabilities: Dependence on compromised components, services, or datasets can undermine system integrity, causing data breaches and failures.
+5. Supply Chain Vulnerabilities: Dependence on compromised components, services, or datasets can undermine system integrity, causing data breaches and failures.

-5. Sensitive Information Disclosure: Failing to prevent sensitive information leaks in LLM outputs can have legal consequences or result in loss of competitive advantage.
+6. Sensitive Information Disclosure: Failing to prevent sensitive information leaks in LLM outputs can have legal consequences or result in loss of competitive advantage.

-6. Insecure Plugin Design: LLM plugins handling untrusted inputs with inadequate access control can lead to severe exploits like remote code execution.
+7. Insecure Plugin Design: LLM plugins handling untrusted inputs with inadequate access control can lead to severe exploits like remote code execution.

-7. Excessive Agency: Allowing LLMs too much autonomy can result in unintended consequences, affecting reliability, privacy, and trust.
+8. Excessive Agency: Allowing LLMs too much autonomy can result in unintended consequences, affecting reliability, privacy, and trust.

-8. Overreliance: Not critically assessing LLM outputs can lead to compromised decision-making, security vulnerabilities, and legal liabilities.
+9. Overreliance: Not critically assessing LLM outputs can lead to compromised decision-making, security vulnerabilities, and legal liabilities.

-9. Model Theft: Unauthorized access to proprietary LLMs can lead to theft, loss of competitive advantage, and dissemination of sensitive information.
+10. Model Theft: Unauthorized access to proprietary LLMs can lead to theft, loss of competitive advantage, and dissemination of sensitive information.

 more on this can be found in the link https://owasp.org/www-project-top-10-for-large-language-model-applications/

+## What we have done?

+Our model is a bit different from the 10 owasp threats because it's using a code execution engine behind ChatGPT called code interpreter, and bing search capabilities.

+In the following sections we will introduce a way to execute our own code and create a MITM like approach using GPTs in ChatGPT to send data without the user notice to our own endpoints.

-## Prompt in the Middle data exfiltration using ChatGPT
+### Prompt in the Middle Way of operation

 Our attack vector is done by generating a new GPT using GPTs interface, the GPT is called `Python Engineer` and claims to help you with developing python application, however behind the scene the GPT is doing the following: